angelomatni2018/game-off-2016/README.md

 What you can do:

 * Introduce new organisms into the society tailored to your specifications
-* Join organisms in the society and mangle their genes and change them wildly
+* Join organisms in the society and mangle their genes, changing them wildly

 What you can't do: